-In the absence of a fusion crust, most achondrites cannot be identified just “by looking”
+In the absence of a fusion crust, most achondrites cannot be identified as meteorites from their appearance or from a photograph

 If it is a breccia that contains iron-nickel metal, then it is a meteorite.
-Some brecciated achondrites contain iron-nickel metal, but not much, although in a few metal can be seen on a sawn face or as rusty spots.
+Some brecciated achondrites contain iron-nickel metal, but not much, although in a few (e.g., NWA 5000) metal grains can be seen on a sawn face or as rusty spots.
 I suspect that only a few brecciated achondrites contain enough metal for the rock to attract a magnet.

 It requires sophisticated (=expensive) chemical or mineralogic tests to prove that a rock is an achondrite and to identify just which type of achondrite the meteorite is.